matloff/FarewellAddress/Address.md

 At that time, the Math Dept. had an informal statistics subgroup.
-[We and a couple of others](https://statistics.ucdavis.edu/history) from outside the department, formed the Statistics Dept. in 1979.
+[We and a couple of others](https://statistics.ucdavis.edu/history) from outside the department formed the Statistics Dept. in 1979.
 (It was actually called an "intercollegiate division" at that time.)

 However, my attention was drawn elsewhere, as the first "computer